ankit-jn/terraform-aws-examples/aws-rds-aurora/aurora-mysql/README.md

 # ARJ-Stack: Terraform AWS -> Regional Amazon Aurora Mysql Example

-This Example configuration is a demonstration of [Module: Terraform AWS Relational Database Service - Amazon Aurora](https://github.com/arjstack/terraform-aws-rds-aurora) utilization to create Regional Amazon Aurora MySQL RDS cluster with 3 DB instances
+This Example configuration is a demonstration of [Module: Terraform AWS Relational Database Service - Amazon Aurora](https://github.com/arjstack/terraform-aws-rds-aurora) utilization to create Regional Amazon Aurora MySQL RDS cluster with 3 DB instances and custom endpoint

 #### Resources to be provisioned as an outcome of this example
 ---